rileybathurst/riley/README.md

 - connect references and posts
 - add social networks to the footers
 - snow page needs love to fix broken links
+- Tag titles without images are not attached to the permalink

 ### Featured Categories